Allure (EP): Release

-On August 7, 2018, it was revealed that Hyomin was aiming for a mid-September solo comeback with R&B Pop, working with producers from EXO's Ko Ko Bop, Twice's Dance The Night Away and more.
+On August 7, 2018, it was revealed that Hyomin was aiming for a mid-September solo comeback with R&B Pop, working with producers from EXO's "Ko Ko Bop", Twice's "Dance The Night Away".
 On September 12, 2018, Hyomin released 1st digital single titled "Mango", followed by a showcase.
-This release marked her first comeback since leaving MBK Entertainment.
+It marked her first comeback since leaving MBK Entertainment.
 On January 20, 2019, Hyomin released 2nd digital single titled "U Um U Um" ahead of her 3rd solo mini album expected to be released in mid-February.
+The single was not promoted on weekly music shows.
 On February 20, 2019, Hyomin released her third mini album Allure.
 The album's title track is also called "Allure (입꼬리)".